-In order to distribute teaching materials, lecturers should be able to load them onto the lecturer’s computer in the laboratory before the event - e.g. from their workstation computer.
+To distribute teaching materials, lecturers should be able to load them onto the lecturer’s computer in the laboratory before the event - e.g. from their workstation computer.
 It should also be possible for the lecturer to download the solutions submitted during the course.

 From the students’ point of view, the materials that the lecturer prepared for the course - and only those - should be easily accessible.
-Solutions should be submitted in way so that other students cannot access them.
+Solutions should be submitted in a way so that other students cannot access them.

 At the student workstations, the handouts and the submission function are then available in the File menu.

-Since handouts and submissions are only available while Yasla Lab is running and the functions are activated, Yasla Lab is only running while lecturers are logged in, and each lecturer uses his/her own handout and submission folder, this configuration prevents students from accessing the wrong materials or outside of class hours.
+Since handouts and submissions are only available while Yasla Lab is running and the functions are activated, Yasla Lab is only running while lecturers are logged in, and each lecturer uses his/her individual handout and submission folder, this configuration prevents students from accessing the wrong materials or outside of class hours.
 At the same time, lecturers can upload or download materials at any time via the file share.

 The icing on the cake of such a configuration is the automatic startup and shutdown of the lecturer’s computer at the beginning/end of normal office hours via the Schedule function in the System Preferences - this saves the need to go to the lab to switch on the computer.